 We are involved in structural studies on the assembly and function of actin-containing thin filaments in muscle and non-muscle cells.
 Our principal goal is to analyze and elucidate the mechanisms of thin filament-linked regulation of muscle contraction and cytoskeletal remodeling.
-To accomplish this goal, we use a combination of molecular biology, electron microscopy, electron tomography, image reconstruction and molecular dynamics protocols to better understand the interactions and dynamics of protein components of isolated and reconstituted thin filaments.
-Studies on mutants are carried out to better understand abnormal filament function in disease processes.
+To accomplish this goal, we use a combination of molecular biology, electron microscopy, electron tomography, image reconstruction and computational tools such as molecular dynamics protocols to better understand the interactions and dynamics of protein components of isolated and reconstituted thin filaments.
+Studies on mutants are carried out to elucidate abnormal filament function in disease processes.
 We have an excellent track record in successfully educating graduate and post-doctoral students in the application of the state-of-the-art techniques that we use.
-In particular, we have trained students with backgrounds in biological and biochemical sciences (my own experience) to be fearless about the challenge of carrying out sophisticated biophysical approaches, and, conversely, teaching students with background in physical and computational sciences to understand the biomedical underpinnings of our work.
+In particular, we have trained students with backgrounds in biological and biochemical sciences to be fearless about the challenge of performing sophisticated biophysical approaches, and, conversely, teaching students with background in physical and computational sciences to understand the biomedical underpinnings of our work.
 This dual process of training students with these diverse backgrounds in one laboratory setting is synergistic.
-As a sign of our success, of the 19 papers that have been published by us since 2007, 12 were co-authored by 5 different post-doctoral fellows and by 3 graduate students from my laboratory.
+As a sign of our success: of the 16 papers that have been published by us between 2018 and now (2021), 14 were co-authored by 8 different current or former post-doctoral fellows and graduate students from my laboratory.

 - Princeton University, PhD

 - State University of New York at Stony Brook, BS

 Rynkiewicz MJ, Pavadai E, Lehman W. Modeling Human Cardiac Thin Filament Structures.
 Front Physiol.
 2022; 13:932333.
 PMID: 35812320.